AmitKumarDas/amitkumardas.github.io/_posts/2016-10-25-diy-kit-for-etcd-detour-with-vagrantfile.md

 where some scripts needs to be run only after all the VMs are running.
 There are trigger plugins available to ensure just these use-cases.

+## I am getting errors.
+What do I do now ?

+- Typically vagrant tries to provide a solution along with the error.
+- Do a vagrant status & see what has just happenened.
+- Get the list of possible commands / options w.r.t vagrant
+- Check over internet

 <br />

 ## References